yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-azure-event-hub.md

 - YugabyteDB Anywhere database with CDC enabled.
 - An Azure Event Hubs instance.
 - An Azure Synapse Analytics workspace with SQL Pools and Spark Pools.
 Tables can be created in the SQL Pools to house the CDC data.
 - An Azure Data Lake Storage Gen2 account.
-The Yugabyte CDC data resides in this Storage account and can be queried using external tables in Synapse SQL Pools.
+The YugabyteDB CDC data resides in this Storage account and can be queried using external tables in Synapse SQL Pools.

 ## Get Started